Flow-Scanner/lightning-flow-scanner-cli/README.md

 ## Development

 > This project optionally uses [Volta](https://volta.sh) to guarantee the exact same Node.js and tool versions for every contributor.
-Install Volta with:
 >
 > MacOs/Linux:
 > ```sh